Ak-ram/Ak-ram/README.md

 <br/>

-- A recent graduate of Beni-Suef University with a bachelor's degree in Science. have passionate about front-end development and eager to learn and grow in this field.
+- A recent graduate 🎓 of Beni-Suef University with a bachelor's degree in Science 🧪.
+- Passionate about front-end development 🖥️ and eager to learn and grow in this field. 📈

-- Have a strong foundation in the core front-end technologies, including HTML, CSS, and JavaScript.
-I am also proficient in popular front-end frameworks and libraries, such as React.
-I have experience with version control systems (Git) and type checking (TypeScript).
+- Have a strong foundation in the core front-end technologies, including HTML, CSS, and JavaScript. 🧱 🎨 🚀
+- I am also proficient in popular front-end frameworks and libraries, such as React. ⚛️
+- I have experience with version control systems (Git) 📁 and type checking (TypeScript). ⚙️

-- Recently, I started to learn data structure and algorithms.
+- Recently, I started to learn data structure 📊 and algorithms. 💡

+- I am excited to start my career as a front-end developer and to contribute to the development of the web. 🕸️

 <!-- Some badges are from https://github.com/Ileriayo/markdown-badges -->